threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`apply_vehicle_turn`**

-Turn a vehicle left or right.
+Turn the vehicle left or right.

 ```python